New album NOISEWORKS now available

 27. Miike Snow – Animal

-an offbeat pop anthem written by the guys who wrote britney spears’ ‘toxic.’ so, yes, i was always going to love this. the whole miike snow record was great too. this is something darren hayes and i can definitely agree on.
+an offbeat pop anthem written by the guys who wrote britney spears’ ‘toxic.’ so, yes, i was always going to love this. the whole miike snow record was great too. this is something and i can definitely agree on.

 26. Boris – Buzz In (Nosaj Thing Remix) (mp3)